 Like Sally and Jim, more than 40% of couples are in a financially unfaithful marriage.
 And greater than 75% of couples say financial infidelity is harmful and even fatal to their relationship.

 Do these statistics sound familiar?
-You may have read my recent posts about financial infidelity.
 Financial infidelity is a pattern of lying about spending and finances within a marriage.
 It may include things like hiding a purchase from your spouse, lying about the price you paid, opening a credit card without your spouse’s knowledge, keeping a secret bank account, or not disclosing a bonus check.

 There are many reasons couples find themselves in this situation.
 Sometimes it’s related to the inequality of earnings if one spouse makes more money than the other.
 It may be that there are already tensions in the relationship and acts of overspending would further stress an already fragile marriage.
 Maybe it is a learned pattern of behavior that was brought into the marriage by one or both spouses.
 No matter what the reason, financial infidelity always results in a myriad of problems that tear away at the foundation of a marital relationship.